How To Get More Followers on Instagram: 14 Free Ways

 According to data compiled by Louise Myers, about 1/3 of Instagram users have a college degree.

-Alex York from Sprout Social adds that 37% of Instagram users make over $75,000 income per year.
+Combine that with the fact that 37% of Instagram users make over $75,000 income per year.
 There's a lot of popularity -- and money -- to be gained through the gram.

 We've analyzed the latest trends and come up with 14 methods on how to get more followers on Instagram -- a lot more followers on Instagram -- and brand yourself, big time.